cepedus/cepedus.github.io/src/content/blog/background_tasks.md

 - We need to launch and track background tasks ➡️ `run_background_task`
 - We need to limit the amount of tasks in order not to overcharge the server ➡️ `_TASKS_SEMAPHORE`
 - A failing task will not be handled by our mechanism, the tasks' states are handled elsewhere (retry/renew logic) ✅
-- Using as few depencencies as possible ✅ (modulo a decent logging library)
+- Using as few dependencies as possible ✅ (modulo a decent logging library)

 Why bother doing this?
-I found it extremely fun and stimulaing, and I needed a lightweight task scheduling mechanism 😅
+I found it extremely fun and stimulating, and I needed a lightweight task scheduling mechanism 😅

 <details>
 <summary>Full .py module</summary>